emilio-kariuki/dev_grid/README.md

 - **Zero Performance Impact in Release**: DevGrid is designed to have no impact on release builds when `debugOnly: true`
 - **Efficient Rendering**: Uses `CustomPaint` for optimal grid rendering performance
-- **Memory Efficient**: Minimal memory footprint with proper animation controller disposal
+- **Lightweight**: Simplified architecture with no animations for better performance
+- **Instant Toggling**: Grid visibility changes happen immediately without animation overhead

 ## Contributing